 Williams’ earliest opportunities as Director of Photography came in the form of documentaries and short films, including the Africa Movie Academy Award-nominated short, The Lost One, and the Emmy-winning documentary, Paper Trail: 100 Years of the Chicago Defender, as he continued to build a solid reputation as a reliable camera operator of major film and television productions, such as Widows, Jupiter Ascending, The Chi, Source Code, A Nightmare on Elm Street (2010), NBC’s The Playboy Club, the acclaimed STARZ series Boss, and ultimately the multiple-award-winning series Empire.

 It was his work on Empire as camera operator for three seasons that eventually led to his being offered the role of Director of Photography on more than two dozen episodes in the final two seasons of this wildly successful series.
-A warm and inspired collaboration with Craig Brewer—one of several notable directors of the series—resulted in an invitation from Brewer to reteam for the long-awaited sequel to Coming to America, starring Eddie Murphy and Arsenio Hall, marking Williams’ foray into shooting a major studio feature film.
+A warm and inspired collaboration with Craig Brewer—one of several notable directors of the series—resulted in an invitation from Brewer to reteam for the long-awaited sequel to Coming to America, starring Eddie Murphy and Arsenio Hall.

 Regardless of the size, scope, or tone of the particular project, Williams notes, “My aim is to always execute and complement the director’s vision, to manage the visuals, and to inform the director on how to tell the story visually with the available time and resources.
 I have the utmost respect for the sensitive process of crafting a story, so listening and engaging respectfully are important tenants of mine.”